pyado — Python bindings for the Azure DevOps REST API

 pr.add_label("ready-to-merge")

-pr.link_work_item(wi) # artifact link on the work item + PR page
+pr.link_work_item(wi) # shows on both the PR page and the work item

 for stage in build.iter_stages():